ML-MCQ/rag-mcq/README.md

 ## Team

-- This project was created as a learning exercise for exploring RAG applications.
+- This project was created as a learning exercise for exploring RAG.